analogdevicesinc/libsmu/README.md

-On Windows, it's easiest to use the provided installer ([libsmu-setup.exe](https://ci.appveyor.com/api/projects/analogdevicesinc/libsmu/artifacts/libsmu-setup.exe?branch=master)) that includes both 32 and 64 bit library support instead of building things yourself.
+On Windows, it's easiest to use the provided installer ([libsmu-setup.exe](https://ci.appveyor.com/api/projects/analogdevicesinc/libsmu/artifacts/libsmu-setup.exe?branch=master)) that installs either 32 or 64 bit support based off the host system.

 Prebuilt python support is also available and requires libsmu to be installed in addition to python-2.7: